 Fueled by a $20 million grant from Wells Fargo, the Miami Open for Business program aims to empower historically underserved nonprofits and small businesses to build generational wealth and resilience through the purchase and ownership of critical business assets, such as property, equipment, and technology.
 Ultimately, the program aims to ensure that historically disadvantaged and underinvested entrepreneurs have a fair chance to build prosperity in the Miami they helped create.

 Over the next two years, The Miami Foundation and community-based lending partner, Partners for Self Employment, will administer three financial products: Technology and Equipment Microgrants, Asset Building Loans for Entrepreneurs (ABLE), and Collective Real Estate Ownership (CREO) assistance.
 Read below for more information about each product.

-To design the program, the Foundation engaged a Stakeholder Advisory Group, a leadership circle of local visionaries with deep expertise about the small business ecosystem, alongside dozens of community stakeholders, in order to gather input and strategic thinking on how to make the greatest impact through Miami Open for Business.
+To design the program, the Foundation engaged a Stakeholder Advisory Group, a leadership circle of local visionaries with deep expertise about the small business ecosystem, alongside dozens of community stakeholders, to gather input on how to make the greatest impact through Miami Open for Business.

 Grants between $100-$20K